|Please donate||Or post cheque payable to|

 Co.
 Cavan A82P5D4 Ireland

-My name is Sinead Fox from County Cavan, Ireland.
+Hi there — My name is Sinead Fox from County Cavan, Ireland.
+I am an environmentalist.
 In October 2001 I decided to go to India to do some development work.
 When I visited the Sundarbans Region I heard of the problem of Tiger and Crocodile Attacks on the local people.
-I carried out a survey of some 66 widows and it was apparent that there was nobody dedicated to helping them.
-They were very poor, destitute women, marginalised - on the edges of society.
+I carried out a survey of some 66 widows and it was apparent that they were very poor, destitute women, marginalised - on the edges of society.

 Sustainable eco-development is a good approach in Sundarbans.
 It gives communities an alternative to life-threatening toil and it gives tigers a chance to co-exist on our planet.